Tommimon/add-to-desktop/README.md

 Otherwise you will not be able to see the shortcuts you are creating.

 ## Installation
-- Download `add-to-desktop@tommimon.tar.xz` from the releases section
+- Download zip from the releases section or gnome-shell extensions site
-- Extract
+- Extract in a folder called `add-to-desktop@tommimon.github.com`
-- Add the `add-to-desktop@tommimon` folder to gnome extensions folder*
+- Add the `add-to-desktop@tommimon.github.com` folder to gnome extensions folder*
 - Restart the Gnome-Shell**
 - Open (or restart) the Extensions app
 - Enable `Add to Desktop`